Big European dividends make some shareholders wary

 "It's really about the health of the company and their ability to have a foot in the financing market if needed."

-James Butterfill, equity strategist at Coutts, said there was much on the horizon that could derail the rally.
+James Butterfill, equity strategist at Coutts (RBS.L), said there was much on the horizon that could derail the rally.

 "There are elections in France and Greece and a potentially disruptive referendum in Ireland.
 In addition, the European sovereign-debt crisis is far from resolved.
 Attention could soon turn to Portugal which needs to refinance 9.7 billion euros of debt maturing in September 2013," he warned.